tilezen/tilequeue/README.md

     --output-formats json vtm mapbox

-Multiple `queue-read` tasks can be run in parallel.
+Multiple `tilequeue process` tasks can be run in parallel.
 The SQS queue handles synchronization between the workers.
 All IO is blocking, and will consist of reading tasks from SQS, querying the database, and writing the results to S3.
 It's anticipated that the database would be